 The hardest timing to look for employees will be from December to February, just “before the bonus time.”
 Employees would not want to lose their bonus obviously.

-At any time of the year, there is a big competition between companies to recruit the best talent on the market.
+At any time of the year, there is a big competition between companies to recruit the best talent in the market.
 To “win” the right talent you should consider the following options:

-Talking about attractive salary package: you need to understand the average market salary for the role you are hiring for, taking under consideration the city where the employee will be based, and a current compensation package of the candidate.
+Talking about an attractive salary package: you need to understand the average market salary for the role you are hiring for, taking into consideration the city where the employee will be based, and the current compensation package of the candidate.
 The average salary increase for an employee joining a new company will be 10-20% to his current package.

-When you talk with the candidate about his current package – better if you have this details – it will save your time issuing a job offer for the candidate.
+When you talk with the candidate about his current package – better if you have these details – it will save your time issuing a job offer for the candidate.

 Annual Leave Entitlement for Chinese Employees in China